Sphenoid bone

 The sphenoid bone is an unpaired bone of the neurocranium.
 It is situated in the middle of the skull towards the front, in front of the basilar part of the occipital bone.
 The sphenoid bone is one of the seven bones that articulate to form the orbit.
-Its shape somewhat resembles that of a butterfly or bat with its wings extended.
+Its shape somewhat resembles that of a butterfly, bat or wasp with its wings extended.
+The name presumably originates from this shape, since sphekodes (σφηκώδης) means 'wasp-like' in Ancient Greek.

 Structure

 It is divided into the following parts: